demostanis/hubtodate/d/Creating your own rules.md

 The [verification] field
 ------------------------

-The verification field tells how to verify archive using a checksum, or with GPG. (no support yet) Currently supported algorithms are: (depending whetever your OS supports `I<algorithm>sum` command, which should be included in GNU coreutils)
+The verification field tells how to verify archive using a checksum, or with GPG. (no support yet) Currently supported algorithms are: (depending whetever your OS supports *algorithm*sum command, which should be included in GNU coreutils)

   * md5